bankforall/web/README.md

 - [ ] Peer Share Room (Receipt) Screen
 - [ ] Won Bids Screen

-> If any of you have an idea to share with we, feel free to open a pull request.
+> If any of you have an idea to share with us, please feel free to open a pull request.

 ## Technologies Used